techmaharaj/scalekit-guide/docs/integrations/auth0.md

 ---
-excerpt: "This article describes how to integrate Scalekit with your Auth0 implementation"
+excerpt: 'This article describes how to integrate Scalekit with your Auth0 implementation'
 metadata:
-  description: "This document provides a guide on integrating Scalekit with Auth0 applications for seamless Single Sign-on Authentication.
-It includes steps on configuring Scalekit as an OpenID Connect provider in your Auth0 tenant."
+  description: 'This document provides a guide on integrating Scalekit with Auth0 applications for seamless Single Sign-on Authentication.
+It includes steps on configuring Scalekit as an OpenID Connect provider in your Auth0 tenant.'
 ---

 # Auth0

 <Subtitle>Learn how to integrate Scalekit with Auth0 via OpenID Connect (OIDC)</Subtitle>

 ### Introduction

 This guide is designed to provide you a walkthrough of integrating Scalekit with Auth0, thereby facilitating seamless Single Sign-on (SSO) authentication for your application's users.
 We demonstrate how to configure Scalekit so that Auth0 can allow some of your enterprise users to login via Scalekit and still continue to act as the identity management solution for your users and manage the login, session management functionality.

 To begin, here is an overview of the SSO workflow.